Kalson/SlideOutMenuBar/README.md

 After you extract the file, you should find “SWRevealViewController.h” and “SWRevealViewController.m”.
 In the project navigator, right-click SidebarDemo folder and select “New Group”.
 Name the group “SWRevealViewController”.
 Import both files into the Xcode project and put them under “SWRevealViewController”.
 # Starting project programatically
 Delete the view controller class, the view controller from storyboard and "main" from the main interface of deployment info.
-Then set up the root View Controller/initial View Controller with the SWRevealViewController, which will be intialize with the main and rear View Controllers
+Then set up the root View Controller/initial View Controller with the SWRevealViewController (which will be intialize with the main and rear View Controllers) in the AppDelegate